-This volunteer-curated exhibition gives you a glimpse into this substantial collection.
-We hope you enjoy the rich history and stories behind these rarely seen photographs, some of which have remained hidden away for over a hundred years.
+Local volunteers have researched the photographs and curated this exhibition to give you a chance to enjoy the rich history and stories behind these photographs, some of which haven’t been seen for over a hundred years.

 Who were the Sankeys?